-We chose the name Trestle Ties to represent the role we hope to play in poets' lives and the lives of the community.
+We chose the name Trestle Ties to represent the role we hope to play in writers' lives and the lives of the community.
 Trestles are bridges that convey large amounts of people, goods and ideas.
 Ties help keep the track stable and moving for miles and miles.
 Building on this metaphor, we hope each writer whose work is showcased will be a tie in our ongoing adventure to keep poetry at the forefront of literary culture.

 Thank you for reading and submitting to Trestle Ties.

 Margaret K. Foley is a writer, editor, poet, educator, transcriber, violinist, and composer.
 She holds a MFA in Poetry from the University of Massachusetts at Amherst in 2019 and a BA in English from Augustana College in Rock Island, IL in 2011.
 She was a host of the jubilat/Jones Poetry Reading Series from 2016 - 2018.
 She specializes in creative writing, classical music, folk music, and her topical specialties include grief, feminism, trauma, disability and chronic illness, and environmentalism.

 She has five years of collegiate teaching experience and three years of ESL teaching experience.
 She has fifteen years of experience teaching violin lessons and twenty-six years of experience playing and performing violin.
 She has four years of office and administration work experience.

 In the past, she has been an English teacher for Czech three-year-olds, a musical instrument store employee, and a digital marketing publisher and copywriter.
 She is from Illinois and lives in Connecticut, by way of Western Massachusetts and Prague, Czech Republic.